 Creator Unknown, circa 1968 – 1975

 The photo series shown here was discovered by an antique restorer and artist named Walla Chase on a roll of undeveloped film, bought at a yard sale in 2007.
 According to Ms. Chase, the sellers did not know where the film came from or what was on it.
 The black and white exposures are of remarkable quality.
-The composition brings to mind the emotion of Diane Arbus, the honesty of Vivian Maier, the grandeur of Lillian Virginia Mountweazel.
+The composition brings to mind the emotion of Diane Arbus, the honesty of Vivian Maier, the strangeness of Lillian Virginia Mountweazel.

 The photographs feature a single woman, a single living dead woman.
 Leading with her nose and mouth, she trudges through thorn bushes and poison ivy, across wooded ruins.
 Her muscles are flexed, arms held stiffly.
 There is no doubt of her physical state.
 And yet, she’s beautiful, clothed in a pristine wedding dress and veil.

 Who is she?
 Who is the photographer?
 And what exactly is happening in this macabre scene?
 Regardless of the popularity of the bride’s images, no one has ever come forward to claim ownership of the original film, or shed light on these mysteries.